 Garlic Uses For Health And Cooking

-Ancient Egyptians used garlic and cloves were found in King Tutankhamen's tomb.
-The slaves building the pyramids were supposedly given garlic to make them strong.
 Some of these slaves were the Jews who apparently came to love garlic.
 Garlic became part of the Hebrew Talmudic Law which stipulates its use in certain festival dishes.
-In fact, the Ancient Romans referred to the Jews as garlic eaters.
+In fact, the Ancient Romans referred to the Jews as garlic eaters and they adopted garlic into their cuisine.

 During the Exodus, the people complained to Moses “We remember the fish we ate in Egypt at no cost—also the cucumbers, melons, leeks, onions and garlic” Numbers 11:5 NIV

 The Greeks also loved their garlic and there is evidence that the first Olympiads at garlic for strength and agility.
-I suppose that makes garlic the first “performance enhancing” drug.
+I suppose that makes garlic the first “performance-enhancing” drug.

-Interested in How to Grow The Best Garlic ?
+Interested in How to Grow The Best Garlic?
 Check out my article that will tell you how.

 Garlic In The Medicine Cabinet